 In the United Kingdom picket lines, strategically placed by striking lorry oil tanker drivers, have begun to undermine commercial and industrial life.

-In the United Kingdom picket lines, strategically placed by striking lorry oil tanker drivers, have begun to undermine commercial and industrial life.
+Background: In the United Kingdom picket lines, strategically placed by striking lorry oil tanker drivers, have begun to undermine commercial and industrial life.
 With food, fuel and industrial raw material supplies threatened, the government is considering the possibility of declaring a state of emergency.

 SYNOPSIS: Only one in six of Britain's truck drivers are on strike -- but some factories are closing down, and thousands of workers are in danger of being laid off.
 As fresh food supplies lie rotting in the docks, prices have rocketed, and many of the country's supermarkets have reported panic-buying -- with shoppers clearing the shelves of everything in sight.